 Most people underestimate just how important proper attic ventilation is to the survival of their home.
-Proper roof venting prevents costly problems like: attic mold, rotting of roof sheathing and framing, shortened roof life, cracked paint and siding failure, or an overheated home.
+Proper air ventilation in the roof prevents costly problems like: attic mold, rotting of roof sheathing and framing, shortened roof life, cracked paint and siding failure, or an overheated home.

-Daily activities in your home such as showering, dishwater, laundry or having the furnace on generate heat and moisture.
-This moisture is pulled into the attic by powered exhaust fans.
+Daily activities in your home such as showering, dishwater, laundry or having the furnace on, generate heat and moisture in the air.
+This moisture is pulled into the attic area by powered exhaust fans.
 If the attic does not have a proper roof venting system the moisture will remain in the attic and begin to wreak unseen havoc.

-In times past roof and attic ventilation were not as critical because moisture would escape out old windows, doors and even right through the walls.
+In earlier times, roof ventilation and attic ventilation were not as critical because moisture would escape out old windows, doors and even right through the walls.
 With modern building codes and construction materials such as vapor barriers, vinyl siding and high tech windows very little moisture gets in or out of the house.

 Roof decks can reach over 170 degrees F (76.7 C).
 Improperly vented roofs can cook roofing materials.